hyperledger/iroha/client_cli/README.md

 ### Query Account Assets Quantity

-Because distributed systems heavily relay on the concept of eventual consistency and Iroha works in Consensus between peers, your requests may or may not be processed while Iroha Client will successufully send them and Iroha Peer will accept them.
+Because distributed systems heavily relay on the concept of eventual consistency and Iroha works in Consensus between peers, your requests may or may not be processed while Iroha Client will successfully send them and Iroha Peer will accept them.
 Different stages of transactions processing and different cases may lead to rejection of transaction after your receive response from Command Line Interface.
-To check that your instruction were applied and system now in the desired state you need to become familar and use Query API.
+To check that your instruction were applied and system now in the desired state you need to become familiar and use Query API.

 Let's use Get Account Assets Query as an example.
-Command will look familar because it almost the same as the update command.
+Command will look familiar because it almost the same as the update command.
-We need to know quantity so we skipp this argument and replace `update asset add` part with `get asset`.
+We need to know quantity so we skip this argument and replace `update asset add` part with `get asset`.

 ```bash
 ./iroha_client_cli asset get --account="White Rabbit@Soramitsu" --asset="XOR#Soramitsu"